In or about the fifth or sixth century B.C.E., a person named Gautama was born a prince to a royal family in Nepal.

 -

-- finally "getting it" when learning a sport, a musical instrument, how to dance and draw and paint, how to stare a campfire safely, how to garden and otherwise tend to nature, etcetera
+finally "getting it" when learning a sport, a musical instrument, how to dance and draw and paint, how to start a campfire safely, how to garden and otherwise tend to nature, etcetera

 also and including: